Phenesin/MNIST-0-1-Classifier/README.md

 ```

 # Configuration
-It has 3 different gradient descent algorithms, Stochastic Gradient Descent (SGD), Momentum Based Gradient Descent (momentum) and, Adam.
-In the train.py all the three algortihms have been written just remove it as it is commented and you are ready to use it!
+It has 3 different gradient descent algorithms, Stochastic Gradient Descent (SGD), Momentum Based Gradient Descent (momentum) and, Adam.In the train.py all the three algortihms have been written just remove it as it is commented and you are ready to use it!

 # Project structure
 ```text